-The temperament is the result of years of perfecting the breeds and the history mentioned above.
+The temperament results from years of perfecting the breeds and the abovementioned history.
 This temperament is something you can count on throughout all generations.

 All dogs have energy levels that can determine how much exercise they need.
 Without proper exercise, they may turn to bad behaviors to relieve stress.

 Shepadoodle Energy Levels

 Shepadoodles have a moderate to high energy level.
 As puppies, you may think that your dog will never settle down.
 They will need lots of exercise and a large yard to play in.

 When your dog fully matures, it will also enjoy doing other activities.
 They enjoy lounging around the house just as much as a hard day of play.